ridhimrastogi/Alfred/DESIGN.md

   - **Main Flow**:

-    User asks Alfred to create a file.
-Alfred creates the file on google drive corresponding to user.
-It, then, shares the doc link in chat.
+    User asks Alfred to create a file (a file can be of any format for example: a spreadsheet, doc file or a presentation file).
+Alfred creates the file on google drive corresponding to that user.
+It shares the file link in chat once the file is successfully created or informs the user in case of failure.

   - **Subflows**:

     - User pings Alfred using its handle _@alfred_ with some expected natural language phrase to create a file that contains words **create** and **file**.
+    - Alfred will figure out the type of file based on the extension.
     - Alfred will create the file on user's google drive with default options.
     - Alfred will then DM back the user with its link.